sph-mn/sdupes/readme.md

 usage: sdupes
 description
-  read file paths from standard input and display paths of excess duplicate files sorted by creation time ascending. considers only regular files with differing device id and inode. files are duplicate if all of the following properties match:
+  read file paths from standard input and display paths of excess duplicate files sorted by creation time ascending. considers only regular files with differing device and inode. files are duplicate if all of the following properties match:
   * size
   * murmur3 hashes of start, middle, and end portions
   * name or content
 options
   --help, -h  display this help text
-  --cluster, -c  display all duplicate paths. two newlines between sets --ignore-filenames, -b  always do a full byte-by-byte comparison, even if size, hashes, and name are equal --null, -0  use a null byte to delimit paths. two null bytes between sets --sort-reverse, -s  sort clusters by creation time descending
+  --cluster, -c  display all paths with duplicates. two newlines between sets --ignore-filenames, -b  always do a full byte-by-byte comparison, even if size, hashes, and name are equal --null, -0  use a null byte to delimit paths. two null bytes between sets --reverse, -r  sort clusters by creation time descending
 ~~~

 # dependencies